TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-09-is-rector-saving-you-time-support-it-on-patreon.md

     I've started project 2 years ago as a small idea challenge and I'm creating Rector in my free time.
 I think every Rector rule ever created should be free for everyone and for a that I need your help.

-tweet: "New Post on a #php 🐘 blog: Is Rector Saving you Time?
-Support it on Patreon! → https://www.patreon.com/rectorphp"
 tweet_image: "/assets/images/posts/2019/patreon/rector_and_patreon.png"

 updated_since: "May 2021"